cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   coding](waves/Survey_of_COVID-Like_Illness_-_TODEPLOY__-_US_Expansion.docx)
   (Word)

+### Summary of Changes

+* Item A2 changed to specify "fever, along with at least one other symptom in the above list" rather than simply "at least one symptom."
+* Item A3 changed from

+    > What is the ZIP Code of the city or town where you slept last night?
+[We
+    > mean the place where you are currently staying.
+This may be different from
+    > your usual residence.]

+    to

+    > What is your current ZIP code?
+* Item A4, asking about other sick in the local community, added.
+* Additional page breaks.

 ## Wave 3

 Wave 3 was first deployed on May 21, 2020.
 It is available in English, as well